North Thurston Public Schools Budget

 - All departments and schools send us their final budgets based upon amounts given in March/April.

 - Finalize the fee schedule (lunches and other fees) and send the schedule to the Board.

 - Budgets from all departments and schools, including staffing, are compiled and sent as a draft to the Board.

 - The Board reviews the draft, and a presentation of the draft budget is held in July.

-- In August, the Board holds a public hearing and adoption of the 2019-20 budget.
+- In August, the Board holds a public hearing and adopts the budget.